Helping Your Child Eat During Cancer Treatment

 1-scoop serving: 140 calories, 30 grams of protein

-• Can be mixed in foods and drinks.
+• Mix into food and drinks.
 Use only as directed by your clinical dietitian nutritionist or healthcare provider.

 Contact information for nutritional supplements